flutter/website/src/development/tools/sdk/release-notes/supported-platforms.md

 |Web     |Edge 1.2.0            |
 |Windows |Windows 10            |

+* Passing tests on Android SDK 19 also confers a passing result on SDK 20.
-* Android SDK 20 is covered by testing Android SDK 19.
-SDK 20 is effectively API 19 with additional support for Android Wear and no new or deprecated API.
+  This is because Android SDK 20 has additional support for Android Wear, but otherwise no new or deprecated API.

 ### Best-effort platforms